-- A. The significant components of buildings include main plants, which are depreciated over 50 to 60 years. - B. Information about the property, plant and equipment that were pledged to others as collaterals is provided in Note 8. - C. For the requirement of production and operation, the Company has successively entered into equipment purchase contracts starting from 2017.
-As of December 31, 2020 and 2019, the amounts of partial payment for undelivered equipment were \$7,732 and \$11,303 (shown as 'prepayments for business facilities').
+A. The significant components of buildings include main plants, which are depreciated over 50 and 60 years.

+- B. Information about the property, plant and equipment that were pledged to others as collaterals is provided in Note 8. - C. For the requirement of production and operation, the Company has successively entered into equipment purchase contracts.
+As of December 31, 2021 and 2020, the amounts of partial payment for undelivered equipment were \$127,942 and \$7,732 (shown as 'prepayments for business facilities'), respectively.